-Recommended Preparation: Mathematics 245.
+Advisory: Completion of Mathematics 245.

-An introduction to the study of calculus of one variable, differentiation and integration of algebraic and exponential functions, application of differential calculus to modeling and curve sketching, use of integral calculus to determine areas between curves, techniques of integration.
-Topics of finite mathematics including compound interest and annuities.
+Math 238 presents an introduction to the study of calculus of one variable, differentiation and integration of algebraic and exponential functions, application of differential calculus to modeling and curve sketching, use of integral calculus to determine areas between curves, techniques of integration.
+Math 238 topics of finite mathematics include compound interest and annuities.